certainty/1brc/README.md

 ## Results

+On my machine, this version runs in ~35 seconds.
-I'm not happy with this yet.
-It processes 100 million rows in ~4 seconds on my machine, which is a relatively beefy Apple Mac Book Pro M2.
+It is a relatively beefy Apple Mac Book Pro M2.

 That said, I'm a noob when it comes to writing efficient common lisp.
 The overall approach is sane I believe but I don't get down to the numbers the java implementations get.
-I'm consinge quite a bit and GC time amounts to 3 seconds, allthough I tried to write low allocation code.
-I guess I didn't succeed :D